conan-io/docs/examples/go.rst

 Generating Go packages
 ----------------------

-Create a *conan* package for a Go library is very simple.
-In a Go project you compile all the code from sources in the project itself, including all its dependencies.
+Creating a *conan* package for a Go library is very simple.
+In a Go project, you compile all the code from sources in the project itself, including all of its dependencies.

 So we don't need to take care of settings at all.
-Architecture, compiler, operating system... are only relevant for pre-compiled binaries, source code packages are settings agnostic.
+Architecture, compiler, operating system, etc. are only relevant for pre-compiled binaries.
+Source code packages are settings agnostic.

-Let's take a look to ``conanfile.py`` of **go inject** library:
+Let's take a look at the ``conanfile.py`` of the **go inject** library:

 **conanfile.py**